Kansai International Airport: Expansion

 The airport was at its limit during peak times, owing especially to freight flights, so a portion of Phase II expansion—the second runway—was made a priority.
-Thus, in 2003, believing that the sinking problem was almost over, the airport operators started to construct a 4000 m second runway and terminal.
+Thus, in 2002, believing that the sinking problem was almost over, the airport operators started to construct a 4000 m second runway and terminal.

 The second runway opened on 2 August 2007, but with the originally planned terminal portion postponed.
 This lowered the project cost to JPY¥910 billion (approx. US$8 billion), saving ¥650 billion from the first estimate.
-The additional runway development, which was opened in time for the IAAF world athletics championships in Osaka, has expanded the airport size to 10.5 km2.
+The additional runway development, which was opened in time for the IAAF World Athletics Championships in Osaka, has expanded the airport size to 10.5 km2.
 The second runway is used for landings and when there are incidents prohibiting takeoff from runway A. The new runway allowed the airport to start 24-hour operations in September 2007.

 A new terminal building opened in late 2012.
 There are additional plans for several new aprons, a third runway (06C/24C) with a length of 3500 m, a new cargo terminal and expanding the airport size to 13 km2.
-However, the Japanese government has currently postponed these plans for economic reasons.
+However, the Japanese government has currently postponed these plans due to funding problems.